 We have thought carefully about the likely possibilities for your mortgage over the next few months and are working very closely with all of our lenders to ensure that if any changes occur, we are able to inform you right away and recommend the most ideal option for you to take so that you still feel safe and happy with your mortgage.

 We feel like now is a good time to talk about mortgage payment holidays as everyone is asking about them and how they work.

 A mortgage payment holiday is simply a period where you don’t have to pay your monthly mortgage payments.
 This is agreed between you as the borrower and your mortgage lender, bank or building society.
 In this current situation, it should be about three months.

 You will still have to make all of these payments.
 The interest that you defer over the set period will be added on top of your loan amount whilst your capital balance will not decrease.
 So both your total mortgage amount and the interest on it will increase.

 When you feel that you are ready to continue with your mortgage payments, either your monthly payments are recalculated at a slightly higher level or your mortgage term is extended.
 Lenders tend to prefer in recalculating your repayment as extending your mortgage term could put you past their standard retirement ages.

 Some lenders may allow you to pay off a lump sum later on in the year to let you get back to what you were paying monthly before the mortgage payment holiday.
-Mortgage payment holidays are accessible for borrowers with both residential and Buy to Let mortgages.
+Mortgage payment holidays are accessible for borrowers with both residential and Buy to Let mortgages in Coventry.
 This really helps out landlords as they have some assistance if rental payments are affected.

 Here is what the Government has said after the COVID-19 outbreak: